rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 This concept of *motion without time* infers a different temporal dimension that is otherwise unavailable to mankind.

-Angels are immortal..
+Angels are immortal with respect to humans, that is, they are not subject to death the way man is.

-Angels do not reproduce and thus are genderless..
+Angels do not reproduce and thus are genderless.

 Angels are clearly not subject to time (and death) with the maleability that humans experience, allowing us to repent.
 Instead angels experience entire ages as we might experience a single moment, wherein they express their will onto an entire age.
-They cannot repent because their decisions have already been made from the beginning to the end of time.
+They cannot repent because their decisions have already been made from the beginning to the end of time as we understand it.

 Similar to how we can understand that an angel is embodied in reference to God, but not embodied in reference to man -- angels exist within time in reference to God, but outside of time in reference to man.
 This is because angels and man are created, and only God is truly timeless and eternal.

 Ultimately, We do not understand the exact nature of how angels experience time (whether it's a separate temporal dimension from ours), but we do know that they do not experience time as humans (or any animals) do.
 They do not mature and grow in character as humans do.
-And fallen angels are unable to be redeemed.
+And as such, fallen angels are unable to be redeemed.

 ### Derivative Light

 Exactly like man, the light from an angel (a created being) comes only from the creator.
-In other words the angels do not and cannot create ex-nihilo, do not shine with their own light, and thus should never be worshipped.
+In other words the angels do not and cannot create ex-nihilo.
+They do not shine with their own light, and thus should never be worshipped.

-...
+From a human perspective, angels are patterns of reality over time that we can participate in.
+This includes the obvious case of participating in divine liturgy, but also the non-obvious cases of participating in technology or in politics or any worldly pattern that we participate in.
+It's important to understand that even the worldly patterns that we participate in are in fact created spirits, and if they're directing you to Christ, then you're communicating indirectly with an angel.

+As "messengers" they deliver the word of God, and remember the word of God is the Logos, who is Christ Jesus.
+And it is the Son of God who is the source of any light from an angel.